 So, how can they manage this, when the industry waits to see what GDPR means in practice?
-PIMFA suggested that, for the time being and lacking alternative lawful grounds, the only option available to firms processing their customers’ health data appears to be explicit consent – it is unclear whether alternative grounds, such as “substantial public interest”, are allowed.
+PIMFA suggested that, for the time being, and lacking alternative lawful grounds, the only option available to firms processing their customers’ health data appears to be explicit consent – it is unclear whether alternative grounds, such as “substantial public interest”, are allowed.
 A connected issue is whether the need for explicit consent can be bypassed where a vulnerable customer is involved, by leveraging necessity to protect the vital interests of the customer.
 This interpretation hangs on whether a person’s financial stability can be considered a “vital interest”.
-Both the ICO and the FCA have acknowledged that processing of health data is an integral part of a firm’s performance of their duty to act in the best interest of the client, and that therefore the issue of what is the appropriate grounds to process it needs to be cleared and ambiguities removed.
+Both the ICO and the FCA have acknowledged that processing of health data is an integral part of a firm’s performance of their duty to act in the best interest of the client and that therefore the issue of what is the appropriate grounds to process it needs to be cleared and ambiguities removed.

 The panel discussed the challenges for wealth and investment management firms that typically hold insight not only on individuals but their connected parties, from spouses to children – with additional complexities posed by trusts.
 Vulnerable clients were a prevalent theme throughout the discussions, specifically the capacity of a power of attorney and the potential to challenge explicit consent due to the data subject’s ill health.
 When asked whether it would be possible to seek the attorney’s consent in place of that of the individual in question, PIMFA advised that they are seeking clarifications on this point and on the possibility to apply the lawful grounds of protecting a client’s vital interests in these circumstances.
 While the regulators iron out the questions arising from these complex nuances, the panel underlined the importance of contracts in determining the use of data for the long term.

 Roopalee noted that there are differences in clients’ individual requirements and ways in which the industry should respond to these.
-“Wealth management as an industry, whether investment management or financial planning, the affluent or ultra-high net worth segment, is all about understanding the client and their needs – and this involves a lot of personal client data” she said.
+“Wealth management as an industry, whether investment management or financial planning, the affluent or ultra-high net worth segment, is all about understanding the client and their needs – and this involves a lot of personal client data,” she said.

 The panel discussed the breadth of data firms have at their disposal and the importance of considering whether this is fundamental to their ability to provide a wealth management service for clients.
-In some cases you’d find out the names, date of birth and details about family members, which are all part of the wealth management experience.
+In some cases, you’d find out the names, date of birth and details about family members, which are all part of the wealth management experience.
 GDPR will prompt firms to take stock and determine exactly what they need for their core business services.
 If firms don’t need this information, then they should not be collecting it.

 IRTA’s Head of Strategic Initiatives, Richard Maton, looked at the implications of opt-in functionality for marketing purposes – specifically as these will have typically been selected by one individual, while products and services may cater for multiple family members.
 The panel also discussed the potential to review pre-existing marketing processes to determine whether they gain opt-in consent now and the consequences around those clients who opt-out.

 The panel agreed that while the FCA and the ICO tussle with the finer details of GDPR, compliance is not enough.
 Johnny said, “Businesses need to think about how they can demonstrate that they’re being compliant.
 They need to be able to show the regulator what data they hold and why they hold it, in an easy and immediate way.
-This requires a shift in processes as well as mind set.”
+This requires a shift in processes as well as mindset.”

 The industry is following suit, as Ian Cornwall, Director of Regulation at PIMFA said: “PIMFA is working hard to encourage the link between compliance and IT teams who hold day-to-day responsibility for automated processes.”

 The wealth and investment management industries centre on long-standing relationships and insight that often goes far beyond the client in question.
-Firms will face multiple challenges and potentially unforeseen scenarios as this new regulation plays out in practice.
+Firms will face multiple challenges and potentially unforeseen scenarios as this new regulation play out in practice.

 Please click here to download our GDPR brochure.